AleksHuc/DF-Labs/en/lab1/lab1.md

     apt install build-essential dkms linux-headers-$(uname -r)

 Now insert the `VirtualBox Guest Additions` installation image by selecting `Devices\Insert Guest Additions CD Image ...` in the virtual machine window.
 If we don't have the installation image yet, VirtualBox offers us to download it by confirming the download from the web by pressing the `Download` button twice and then the `Insert` button once more.
+If the automatic download does not succeeds, than manually download the right version of  from this `VirtualBox Guest Additions` [link](https://download.virtualbox.org/virtualbox/).

 ![First confirmation of the download of the installation image `VirtualBox Guest Additions`.](images/lab1-guest1.png)